Year-End Sale is Live! Find Exclusive Prices on the Best Selling Pharma & MedTech Reports. Check Now!

 Mechanism of HPV Vaccines against Cervical Cancer

-Most notably, HPV vaccination has been the cause of reduction in the number of precancer of the cervix (part of the uterus) cases in young women.
+Most notably, HPV vaccination has been the cause of a reduction in the number of precancer of the cervix (part of the uterus) cases in young women.
 The protection from this vaccine lasts for around 10 years and sometimes even more.
-When the people receiving HPV vaccines were followed up for at least after 12 years of complete dosage, their protection remained substantially high with no evidence of decreasing over time.
+When the people receiving HPV vaccines were followed up for at least 12 years of complete dosage, their protection remained substantially high with no evidence of decreasing over time.

 The VLPs have been found to be strongly immunogenic, which means that they induce high levels of antibody production by the body.
 This makes these vaccines highly effective.
 All the HPV vaccines have been observed to have higher efficacy (even closer to 100%) for prevention from HPV infection.
 The initial trials that were conducted included women aged between 15 to age 26 years, which resulted in a three-dose HPV vaccine schedule.